Spoon, Fork and Chopsticks

 Thai dishes such as rice curry seem to do better when we use a spoon and a fork, but those dishes are easy to eat with a chopstick.

-Using chopsticks for a Vietnamese meal is also a sign of politeness or shows that you care.
-This is why you will find chopsticks are used in Vietnam, especially for Vietnamese food.
+Using chopsticks for a Vietnamese meal also shows politeness or shows that you care.
+This is why chopsticks are used in Vietnam, especially for Vietnamese food.
 It is how the Vietnamese have been eating food for thousands of years, and like most of Asia, it is a way they will continue to eat their food.

-Anyone is planning to live, work or travel to Asia will need to learn to eat with chopsticks.
-If you cannot use chopsticks in a restaurant, it is okay to ask for a fork, knife, and spoon.
+Anyone planning to live, work, or travel to Asia must learn to eat with chopsticks.
+If you cannot use chopsticks in a restaurant, asking for a fork, knife, and spoon is okay.

 Mastering chopsticks is a great way to eat Asian food.
-I’m not sure if the food tastes better with chopsticks, but it always seems chopsticks make the food seem more Asian.
+I’m unsure if the food tastes better with chopsticks, but it always seems chopsticks make it seem more Asian.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.